kosCharisis/DIKESE-SEMINAR-SPACE/README.md

 # DIKESE-SEMINAR-SPACE

-DIKESE application allows users to browse the available seminars, view the description, the speakers, the auditoriums and make the purchase of their choice.
+DIKESE application allows users to browse the available seminars, view the descriptions, the speakers, the auditoriums and make the purchases of their choice.

 ## Instructions